Arriving in the UK (Passport Control and Customs)

 If you are travelling with €10 000 or more, please declare it to customs before entering or leaving the EU.
 For more information, please visit: ec.europa.eu/eucashcontrols.

 We endeavour to provide both a warm welcome to visitors to the South West and a convenient return home for local passengers after a trip away.
-However, the UK Border Agency manages all border control points, enforcing immigration and customs regulations, and the safety and security of the UK must, understandably, be its top priority.
+However, the UK Border Force manages all border control points, enforcing immigration and customs regulations, and the safety and security of the UK must, understandably, be its top priority.

 Automated Passport gates

-By using the latest technology the UK Border Agency can now provide faster checks for some passengers while maintaining border security.
+By using the latest technology the UK Border Force can now provide faster checks for some passengers while maintaining border security.
 An automated gate system is in place at Bristol Airport and can be used by passengers over the age of 18 with an ePassport containing an electronic chip.